tsgates/arch-wiki-markdown/wiki/E4rat.md

 Bootchart
 ---------

-Note: this has not worked for and is still in development - any suggestions welcome
+Warning:This has not worked for and is still in development - any suggestions welcome

 You will see a noticeable improvement but nothing can beat a nice